About Amy Coopman

 ~ R.R.
 Norton ~

-With 27 years of state and federal litigation and dispute resolution experience, Amy Coopman is skilled at helping parties build bridges to resolve disputes.
+With 28 years of state and federal litigation and dispute resolution experience, Amy Coopman is skilled at helping parties bridge the gap to resolve disputes.

 Amy is a mediator who instills immediate trust and confidence in the mediation process.
 She mediates a wide variety of civil disputes, including: